-Whether you’re looking into buying a home, to build a house of your own, or just want to increase your vocabulary when it comes to home design, architectural styles are important.
+Whether you’re looking into buying a home, to build a house of your own, or just want to increase your vocabulary of real estate terms when it comes to home design, architectural styles are important.
 Houses don’t just get listed with number of bedrooms and bathrooms, they almost always have a particular look and feel to them.
-These styles can be cultural, regional, or just fashionable, depending on where you are and what your price range is.
+These architectural styles can be cultural, regional, or just fashionable, depending on where you are and what your price range is.

-- Southern.
+- Southern homes.
 This style is almost strictly regional, since it doesn’t quite fit anywhere except southern United States.
-Designed to handle the hot, humid atmosphere of places like real estate in Forsyth County, GA, New Orleans, Los Angeles, or Northern Florida, these homes put a focus on shade and usually include large shutters, porches, and overhangs.
+Designed to handle the hot, humid atmosphere of places like Forsyth County, GA, New Orleans, Los Angeles, or Northern Florida, these homes put a focus on shade and usually include large shutters, porches, and overhangs.

 - Craftsman.
 Loft-like in nature, these houses look rustic and charming, and usually boast expert woodwork and stone masonry in the architecture.
 The style arose in the 20th century as a reaction to industrialization in America, and people wanted individuality in their homes to avoid the mass-produced look of the surrounding neighborhoods.